rest-for-physics/rest-for-physics.github.io/installation/installation.md

 ---

-Introduction TOBE written

-These instructions will get you a copy of the project up and running on your local machine in your home directory.
+The instructions in this section will get you a copy of the project up and running on your local machine in your home directory.

-The recommended way to download a copy of REST will be to clone it using the corresponding git command.

 ## Prerequisites for building REST